 A smaller, older vessel, the Graceful (seen leaving Hamburg last month), has long been suspected of belonging to Putin

 The Graceful, the £73 million, 270 ft sister ship to Scheherazade left port in Germany on February 7 (above), about two weeks before Russia's invasion of Ukraine, and is currently docked at Russia's Baltic Sea enclave of Kaliningrad, safely out of the reach of Western sanctions

 "activeClass" : "wocc",

 It is surely a great irony that Putin's road to riches began as a result of the dismantling of the Soviet empire that he so lamented.
 As deputy mayor in his home town of St Petersburg, following his return from East Germany, he was in a key position to line his own pockets from the embezzlement of state assets as communism collapsed.

 He and a cabal of cronies established a slush fund in those Klondike-style 1990s which, according to Professor Galeotti, is still going strong.

 For much of that decade, Putin was in charge of signing off business contracts.
+Here is more information on หวยออนไลน์ have a look at our own web-page.
 One of his assistants was Alexey Miller, the long-time head of Gazprom, the energy conglomerate and Russia's biggest company.